Mississippi wine: History

-Climate & Geography
+Climate and geography

 Mississippi is in the south-east of the United States and is bordered east by Alabama, west by Louisiana, north by Tennessee, and south by the Gulf of Mexico.
 This location, with latitudes of 30 degrees N and 35 degrees N, produces a sub-tropical climate with long, humid summers and short, mild winters.
 Fungal diseases like mildew and Pierce disease are widespread.
 Unforeseeable weather patterns stemming from the Gulf of Mexico also present a large risk for growing seasons.
 The unpredictable Mississippi climate makes it difficult to grow other varieties of grapes, which is why the state's wine industry has never seen any significant emergence.

 The Muscadine Grape

 The condition of Mississippi's climate and Terroir makes it nearly impossible to grow Vitis vinifera, or French hybrid grape varieties.
 Mississippi wineries cultivate the muscadine grape and its varieties due to its abundance throughout the region and resistance to humid conditions.
 Muscadine is the title given to a group of vine varieties most common in the South-Eastern United States.
 The varieties of the muscadine grape can be either light or dark and have very thick skins which make them highly resistant to fungal and bacterial diseases that thrive in humid weather.
 As the health benefits of wine gain significance in the wine industry, so do muscadines, as it is known that their thick skins contain high levels of the compound Resveratrol, which is linked to heart health and cancer prevention.
 Also of great prevalence, is the muscadine's opposition to Phylloxera, which plagued Europe's vineyards in the late 19th century.
 This evolutionary trait has helped scientists in making noteworthy progress towards finding a solution for phylloxera.
 Consequently, almost all Vitis vinifera vines are joined with elements of phylloxera-resistant American vine species like the muscadine.